 Website: Lab website

 Research Groups: Cognitive Neuroscience, Epilepsy

-Dr. Klein has played a leading role in the development of the MNI’s research program using positron emission tomography (PET) combined with magnetic resonance imaging (MRI), and more recently, functional MRI, to measure regional changes in cerebral blood flow during the performance of various language tasks.
-Dr Klein’s early work pioneered the use of brain imaging for the study of bilingualism, and provided a spring board for current debates about bilingual brain organization.
-Dr Klein’s current research program aims to understand how language experience influences and shapes brain organization.
+Klein has played a leading role in the development of The Neuro’s research program using positron emission tomography (PET) combined with magnetic resonance imaging (MRI), and more recently, functional MRI, to measure regional changes in cerebral blood flow during the performance of various language tasks.
+Klein’s early work pioneered the use of brain imaging for the study of bilingualism, and provided a spring board for current debates about bilingual brain organization.
+Klein’s current research program aims to understand how language experience influences and shapes brain organization.

 Bilingualism and language learning experiences

 *Pierce., L.J., Klein, D., Chen, J-K., & Genesee, F. (2014).
 Mapping the unconscious maintenance of a lost first language.
 Proceedings of the National Academy of Sciences, USA.
 In press.